 Feature and information association properties are defined as extensions of GML feature properties.
 The pointers to the object at the other end of the association are encoded in the Xlink attributes.

 XLink components are the standard method to support hypertext referencing in XML.

 GML provides an XML Schema attribute group, gml:AssociationAttributeGroup, to support the use of Xlinks as the method for indicating the value of a property by reference in a uniform manner in GML.
+This structure shall be used to encode all associations in the associated feature catalogue.

 ISO 19136 specifies that the value of a GML property that carries an xlink:href attribute is the resource returned by traversing the link.

 The data types of the attributes are listed in the table below.